GoogleCloudPlatform/ops-agent/integration_test/README.md

     `applications/<application>/metric_name.txt` to appear in the Google Cloud Monitoring backend.

-The code for the test runner is not open source yet, unfortunately.

 The test is designed so that simply modifying files in the `third_party_apps_data` directory is sufficient to get the test runner to do the right thing.
 But we do expect that we will need to make big changes to both the data directory and the test runner before it is really meeting our needs.

-NOTE: Currently there are various directories that are included in `third_party_apps_data` that are unused, such as everything in the `agent/metrics/` directory.
-These are provided for a few reasons:

-1. To serve as an example for how the directory structure is expected to look as the number of platforms and applications increases,
-1.  because I uploaded our existing data directory mostly as-is, and it is currently being used to test agents besides the Ops Agent, and
-1.  to be a starting point so that nobody has to rewrite our logic for installing, e.g. redis on CentOS 7.

 ### Adding a new third-party application

 You will need to add a few files, and possibly change what's there currently,